+CHAPTER 8.
 GUIDANCE FOR DECISION

-B. Schwarz, K. C. Bowen, Istvan Kiss, and Edward S. Quade
+B. Schwarz, K. C. Bowen, Istvan Kiss and Edward S. Quade

-I. INTRODUCTION
+1. INTRODUCTION

-Previous chapters have presented a summary description of the classical methodology of systems analysis and then treated in more detail problem formulation, the identification, design, and improvement of alternatives, and, finally, model building and the use of models to predict the consequences that follow each choice of alternative.
-This chapter is concerned with the guidance an analyst can provide, based on the information he has produced regarding the advantages and disadvantages of the various alternatives, to those responsible for selecting an action.
-This selection can sometimes be uncomplicated, but more often, when there are competing objectives, multiple decisionmakers, or great uncertainty about future conditions, it becomes a complex social process in which conflicts are resolved by bargaining and political judgment overpowers research fundings.
-Objectives and constraints may be changed and new questions posed, forcing further analysis.
+Previous chapters have presented a simplified description of the systems analysis approach (Chapter 4), and then treated in more detail formulating the problem (Chapter 5), identifying objectives and constraints and designing and improving alternatives (Chapter 6), and, finally, model building and using models to predict the consequences ensuing from each alternative (Chapter 7).
+This chapter deals with the guidance an analyst can provide, based on the information he has produced regarding the advantages and disadvantages of the various alternatives, to those responsible for selecting an action.
+This selection can sometimes be uncomplicated, but more often, when there are competing objectives, multiple decisionmakers, or great uncertainty about future conditions, it becomes a complex social process in which conflicts tend to be resolved by bargaining, and political pressures may overpower research findings.
+The way the results are presented and the information and evidence presented with them can both facilitate and improve the choice.

-An analyst can never, based on his analysis alone, say with confidence: "This alternative should be selected."
-His mathematical model may designate an optimum action but this action is an optimum only in the domain of the model, for even the most perfect of models corresponds only imperfectly to the real world.
+An analyst can almost never, based on his analysis alone, tell the decisionmaker with confidence: "This alternative should be selected."
+His mathematical model may designate an optimum action, but it is an optimum only in the domain of the model, for even the most perfect of models corresponds only imperfectly to the real world.
 Optimization is a technical concept, inapplicable in situations where differing values, uncertainty, ambiguity, multidimensionality, and qualitative judgment are present and possibly dominant.
 Even with perfect information, the most that can be done is to find the alternative that best satisfies a certain criterion under a given set of assumptions.
-This is far from full optimization; this would require the simultaneous consideration of the complete set of consequences for every choice of alternative, taking into account the full range of future events and their associated probabilities.
-For multiple decisionmakers, there can, in fact, be no optimality; any such concept depends on a particular decisionmaker's values, purpose, ability, and need.
-Consequently, as Boothroyd (1978) puts it "...would-be-scientific intervention is at best a way of getting things righter, not of getting them right."
-Earlier, for other causes, Charles Hitch (1960) had laid the ghost of optimization to rest in his retiring address as president of ORSA: "...
-Most of our relations are so unpredictable that we do well to get the right sign and order of magnitude of first differentials.
+This is far from full optimization, which would require considering simultaneously the complete set of consequences for every choice of alternative, taking into account the full range of future events and their associated probabilities.

+For multiple decisionmakers, there can, in fact, be no optimality; any such concept depends on a particular decisionmaker's values, purposes, abilities, and needs.
+Consequently, as Boothroyd (1978) puts it, "...would-be-scientific intervention is at best a way of getting things righter, not of getting them right."
+Earlier, citing other reasons, Charles Hitch (1960b) had laid the ghost of optimization to rest in his retiring address as President of the Operations Research Society of America: "...Most of our relations are so unpredictable that we do well to get the right sign and order of magnitude of first differentials.
 In most of our attempted optimizations we are kidding our customers or ourselves or both.
 If we can show our customer how to make a better decision than he would otherwise have made, we are doing well, and all that can reasonably be expected of us."